hibri/HttpMock/upgrade.md

 6. Commit changes when tests pass
 7. Run tests before making changes so that all the tests pass
 8. Do not change test behaviour
+9. Maintain the behaviour of interfaces that are used in test.
+Change the parameters of the interfaces to remove Kayak dependencies, but ensure that the interfaces still behave the same way.
+10. Change the RhinoMocks to use Moq

 ### 1. Project Upgrade
 - Convert all `.csproj` files to SDK-style format.